 - 24 hour casinos

 What was your favorite place you went to?

 One of the most popular questions I continue to get is this one.
 This is the hardest one to answer because everything is always so unique it is hard to compare.
 But for the sake of answering, I narrowed down my favorites and feel comfortable saying,

 - White Sands National Park in Alamogordo, NM at sunset was my favorite experience

 - Favorite town to revisit would be Jackson Hole, WY or the unique western town of Tombstone

 - Favorite National Parks I would go to again, Yosemite, Grand Tetons, White Sands, Badlands

 - The most surprising state would be Iowa- yes there are farmlands as far as the eye can see but the farmlands here felt homier and they have some awesome cave parks, (Maquoketa Caves, Crystal Lake and Wapsipinicon State Park).
-In addtion a few famous movies were filmed here (The bridges of Madison County and Field of Dreams) and you can still visit the movie sets and shooting locations.
+In addition a few famous movies were filmed here (The bridges of Madison County and Field of Dreams) and you can still visit the movie sets and shooting locations.

 What places would you not go back to?

-I’ll admit I was least excited to drive through the central US and parts of the midwest, probably from its reputation for being “fly over” states, but many still surprised me with some amazing experiences unique to each state; here are a few of the standouts.
+Many states surprised me with some amazing experiences unique to each state; here are a few of the standouts.